 - Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, recognizing scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

-- Mayo Clinic is the only three-site facility in the country to be recognized as a multiple myeloma Specialized Program of Research Excellence (SPORE), funded by the National Cancer Institute.
+- Mayo Clinic is recognized as a multiple myeloma Specialized Program of Research Excellence (SPORE), funded by the National Cancer Institute.
 To earn a highly competitive SPORE grant, institutions must demonstrate a high degree of collaboration between first-rate scientists and clinicians and show excellence in translational research projects.

 - Mayo Clinic doctors contribute to and collaborate with colleagues around the world through the International Myeloma Working Group and the International Myeloma Foundation.

 Mayo Clinic in Rochester, Minn., Mayo Clinic in Phoenix/Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for cancer by U.S. News & World Report.

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below:

 Costs and insurance

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.

 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals, or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.